Dzuchun/Dzuchun/README.md

 >
 > No action is required on your part.

 No Github, you can't gaslight me into thinking it wasn't real.
-Yes, it was - remember, I'm emails
+Yes, it was - I remember you're emails